What questions do preschool children have?

 • motivate the child to think;

-By asking such questions, parents will learn better.understand the baby and lay in him, besides curiosity, the ability to reason.
-Often the questions of the kid are connected with the desire to communicate.
-Answering a question with a question, parents stimulate the cognitive abilities of the toddler.
+By asking questions like these, parents will learn better.understand the baby and instill in him, in addition to curiosity, the ability to reason.
+Often, the baby's questions are connected with the desire to communicate.
+By answering a question with a question, parents stimulate the cognitive abilities of the toddler.

 Comments